[ Application Procedures || Chapter Management ||

 What is a Merit Award?

-The annual Merit Award program recognizes chapters for outstanding activities and programs in four broad areas:
+The Student Chapter Merit Award program recognizes chapters for outstanding activities and programs in four broad areas:

 Why should my chapter apply for a Merit Award?

-Completing a Merit Award application is a way to review and evaluate your chapter's progress towards its goals.
+Completing a Merit Award Year-end Report is a way to review and evaluate your chapter's progress towards its goals.
 Just as a company has a mission statement, your chapter should have a unifying purpose.
-Winning a Merit or Superior Merit Award provides you with national recognition for a job well done.
+Winning a Merit or Superior Merit Award or an Honorable Mention distinction provides you with national recognition for a job well done.
 Plan to participate this year and enjoy the following rewards:.

 - National recognition.
 Feel the pride that comes with being part of an award-winning chapter.
-Winners are publicized in Echoes, to the professional chapters, and at the Society's annual conference.
-Professional SHRM members participate in a similar Merit Award program, so they understand the value of this accomplishment.
+Winners are publicized online, to the professional chapters, and at the Society's annual conference.
+Professional SHRM members participate in a similar award program, so they understand the value of this accomplishment.

 - Opportunity to share what you've learned.
-Successful programs reported in Merit Award entries are communicated to other chapters through the "Idea Book".
+Successful programs reported in Merit Award Year-end Reports are communicated to other chapters through the "Idea Book".
 Your experiences could help other students enrich their chapter programming.

 - School recognition.
 Demonstrate the accomplishments of your chapter in a tangible way to other student organizations on campus.
-Display your award plaque for everyone to see.
+Display your award certificate for everyone to see.

 - Satisfaction of doing your best.
 Anything worth doing is worth doing well.
 Develop the habit of doing your best in all the activities you undertake.
 This quality is impressive to potential employers.